javi-jimenez/gcodis/live-build/README.md

 gcodis distro compilations
 ==========================

+We base our compilations in the `live-build` Debian GNU/Linux system build tool.

-Here there are different distro compilations, prepared to build an ISO-Hybrid at least.
+Here there are different distro compilations, prepared to build an ISO-Hybridi, .IMG and LXC local containers.

-chdir into directories and do `lb build` to begin and generate ISO-Hybrid images.
+chdir into each one of the directories and do `lb build` to begin and generate that compilation.